daniel-ginting/RoboFriends/README.md

 ## What's inside?
 What's inside this app:

-- This app renders list of random p
+- This app renders list of random pr
 - Each profile has it's own card component.
 - Every profile gets a robot image taken from https://robohash.org
 - User can filter the profile list from the SearchBox.